Boost AM Radio Reception with RadioLabs AN200 Antenna

 The AN200 tunable, indoor AM loop antenna dramatically improves the reception on AM (Medium Wave) stations throughout the entire AM Broadcast Band.
 This AM Antenna enhances reception and adds clarity to the simple antennas that are included with all home stereo receivers and desktop radios.
 The AN200’s loop design allows an antenna that gives you the reception that normally would only be possible with a very long wire, hooked up directly to your radio.
 With

 the AN200, it will work on all portable radios, without wires attached.
+This model works with all AM Radios,

 The AN200 features a built-in tuning dial that allows tuning to the appropriate station and the selectivity to block out unwanted stations and noise; which without the antenna would crowd or “bleed” into the desired signal.
 The antenna can also be adjusted by physically turning the loop in the direction of the station’s broadcast and pointing it directly at the station.
 One of the great things about this antenna is the possibilities available by selective tuning, loop adjustment and radio dialing.
 The AN200 AM Loop Antenna will give you an added dimension to your AM radio by giving you better reception of the stations you already get, clearer sound, improved clarity and enhancement of stations that would otherwise be drowned out.